-Dubai Museum is housed in the place that carries a huge historic significance itself.
+Dubai Museum is housed in a place that carries a huge historic significance itself.
 The famous Al-fahidi fort is known to be the oldest existing building in Dubai to this day and has been the house of both rulers and prisoners of Dubai.
-The place was initially built to safeguard the then small town from invasion of neighbouring tribes, but it served for even better uses after years.
+The place was initially built to safeguard the then small town from an invasion of neighboring tribes, but it served for even better uses after years.

 The first beautiful thing upon entering the museum is a large traditional boat like the one used in olden times for sailing and fishing on the famous Dubai creek.
 You will be amazed to see a life-large representation of how fishermen used to earn their living and live their lives before the coming of oil.

 The courtyards of Al-fahidi fort have been put to use in a wonderful manner.
 There is a traditional Arabic home with a simple basic kitchen and the furniture that ancient people used to have in their homes to interest you.
 You’ll also see beautiful dioramas of the traditional souq of Dubai.
 It is a wonderful example of a conventional market and a must-watch thing to see.

 More to interest you in Dubai museum is a traditional restaurant of olden times.
 Arabic people used to go to these small hotels very frequently.
 It was very common for them to smoke huqa while casually conversing with friends back then.
 This old custom has been wonderfully brought to life again in the museum.